mongock/mongock/README.md

 ## Add a dependency

 Mongock can be used standalone or with Spring.
-The `mongock-core` dependency is always required, and `mongock-spring` can also be added.
-Using `mongock-spring` is not currently supported.
+When Using `mongock-spring` you don't need to import `mongock-core`, as it's already imported out of the box.

 #### With Maven
 ```xml